Ph.D. Program FAQ

 The letters of recommendation are very important.
 The letters should speak as best as possible to a candidate’s readiness for and interest in doctoral research.
 While one of three letters might speak to a candidate’s skills as an artist, administrator, or activist, at least two letters should speak knowledgeably about the candidate’s abilities as a researcher and writer.

 What kind of financial package is offered to doctoral students in performance studies?

 We offer each student a six-year package of tuition support and stipend.
 The details of each package vary somewhat depending upon the availability of external campus funding and on the mix of fellowship and teaching responsibilities offered a student in any given year.
-However, we do not admit any student unless we can guarantee him or her a six-year package.
+However, we do not admit any student unless we can guarantee a six-year package.

 Can any requirements be waived through work completed in my Masters program?

 Not usually.
 The doctoral program in performance studies is rigorous and very specific to UC Berkeley.
 Many students enter our program with a Masters degree, however, and we find that such students are particularly adept in composing a specialized research curriculum and often take less time to finish their dissertations at the end of the program.